Chapter 19: The Tragedy at Ong Thanh 062025

 do.
 He would already have coordinated a plan with Terry to respond to

-just such an event as the battalion was now facing.
+just such an event as the Battalion was now facing.
 A plan was all that

-Terry Allen.
+Allen.
 Terry was too immature to realize that.

 If this fight had been Dick's fight, he would have already had